delta-dynasty/DSCVR/README.md

 **Create**

-- Create a new Listinga & Review
+- Create a new Listing & Review

 **Read**